CasparKielwein/Aaargh/Classes.md

 ### Domain
 #### Luck
-Every time you coll a critical hit, you gain a Power Point
+Every time you coll a critical hit, you gain a Power-Point
 #### Nature
-TODO
+You gain access to one druid discipline of your choice.
+You do not gain a free discipline rank.
 #### War
-TODO
+If at the start of your turn, you are adjacent to three or more enemies, you gain a Power-Point.
 #### Arcana
-TODO
+After a long rest, you gain one additional Power-Point.
+You gain access to one sorcerer discipline of your choice.
+You do not gain a free discipline rank.
 #### Death
-You can sacrifice 1/4 of your full Hit Points to gain a Power Point as a free action.
+You can sacrifice 1/4 of your full Hit Points to gain a Power-Point as a free action.

 ### Oath

 #### Oath of the Protector
-You gain Proficiency with all Heavy Armor.

-TODO: Paladin
+You gain additional two Hit Points per level.
+You gain additional four levels of Exhaustion.

 #### Oath of the Avenger
-TODO: Damage abilities
+When you hit a target marked by you with an attack, the attack deals an extra 2d6 damage.

 #### Oath of the Shepherd
-TODO: Healer "Cleric", Spellcaster
+When you heal someone using a Discipline, the target regains additional hit points equal to your Mind value.

 ### Disciplines